Dolly Roll

-Dolly Roll was a Hungarian pop band, which was established in 1983 from the ex-members of the band Hungária.
-Their first LP, Vakáció-ó-ó sold 250 thousand copies within two months.
+Dolly Roll was a Hungarian pop band, established in 1983 from ex-members of the band Hungária.
+Their first LP, Vakáció-ó-ó sold 250,000 copies within two months.
 In 1984, they went on a tour in Hungary, performing in 50 places.
 They released a new album every year.
-In both 1986-87 and 1992 the band when through some changes in membership.
+In both 1986-87 and 1992 the band went through some changes in membership.
 In 1998, they held a concert in Budapest Sportcsarnok.
-In 2017, their lead singer, Dolly announced, that the band will cease to perform.
+In 2017, their lead singer, Maria "Dolly" Penczi, announced that the band would stop performing.
 Throughout their first thirty years, they sold more than five million records.